shreyasminocha/shreyasminocha.me/content/blog/piazza-activity.md

 […]
 ```

-Unfortunately, my script broke two weeks into data collection, and all data points after that were just `null`.
-I assume that the cookies I used in my script expired, as I had initially anticipated.
+Unfortunately, my script broke two weeks in, and all data points after that were just `null`.
+I assume that the session tokens I used in my script expired, as I had initially anticipated.
 I didn't realize this until a month later, so I was able to collect only two weeks worth of data.

 Anyway, here's a plot of the data that I did collect: